heikkilevanto/beertracker/manual.md

 The "Show" menu allows you to choose what gets shown under the input form.

 ### Full list
-This is the default.
 It shows a list of beers you have had, most recent first.
 There are many ways to filter that list.

 At the top of the list are some links to filter the list:
 * Ratings - Shows only the beer entries where you have filled in a rating
-* Comments - Shows only the beers that you have commented on
+* Comments - Shows only the beers that you have commented on There is also a link to show Extra Info for each beer.
+Ratings, when last seen, and such.
-* Links - Shows some extra links for each beer
-* Print - Hides the input form, so you can take a screen print of more beers

 The list itself is divided into days, and those can be divided into locations, if you have been drinking at different places.